Max Josef Metzger: Arrests, trial and martyrdom

-After the rise to power of German dictator Adolf Hitler in 1933, Metzger was arrested several times by the Gestapo.
+In 1942, Metzger wrote a letter to Hitler in which he asked Hitler to step down, but he did not send it on the advice of his friends.
 In 1943, Metzger wrote a memorandum on the reorganization of the German state and its integration into a future system of world peace.
-When he tried to have this memorandum delivered to the Swedish Archbishop of Uppsala, Erling Eidem, Metzger was denounced by the courier.
+When he tried to have this memorandum delivered to the Archbishop of Uppsala, Erling Eidem, Metzger was denounced by the courier.
 Metzger's memorandum never reached Uppsala.
 The courier was a female Gestapo agent, Swedish-born Dagmar Imgart, and Metzger was arrested on 29 June 1943.